Mental Health: Finding the Help You Need

 When your life spins out of control, asking for help is a sign of strength, not weakness.

-The American Psychological Association recommends you seek the help of a trained mental
+The American Psychological Association advises that you get the help of a trained

 You constantly worry.